osixia/container-baseimage/README.md

     echo "The secret is: $FIRST_START_SETUP_ONLY_SECRET"
     exec /usr/sbin/nginx -g "daemon off;"

-Ok it's time for the show !
+Ok it's time for the show!

 #### Build and test